 In the interest of full disclosure, I found the booking process a little tricky, as I couldn’t register both my kids in one transaction, and I had to go back and repeat everything for my second daughter.
 Other than that, I found the entire Sweet Pea Cafe and Playhouse experience to be friendly, charming and fun.
 My almost-four-year-old daughters LOVED it, and can’t wait to return – and I would say that is the most important customer review of all!

-***Edited for 2019 – Starting Monday, January 21, 2019, book one child for a play spot in the 4:30 pm to 5:30 pm time slot, and receive the second child free!
+***Edited for 2019 – Starting Monday, January 21, 2019, book one child for a play spot in the 4:30 pm to 5:30 pm time slot, any day of the week, and receive the second child free!
 Details HERE.***

 Sweet Pea Cafe and Playhouse: